-Other rules and fee schedules are under periodic review.
+The Consumer and other rules and fee schedules are under periodic review.

-Although cases have held that arbitration will not be compelled if the chosen forum is not available, either because it is no longer in operation or because it may not accept a specific type of case or procedure, 470 other cases have attempted to determine if the selected forum or arbitrator was an "integral" aspect of the parties' agreement to arbitration; 471 if it was not, then the court may sever the forum provision 472 and appoint an arbitrator pursuant to the FAA 473 or NJRUAA 474 or fashion other equitable arrangements.
+Although cases have held that arbitration will not be compelled if the chosen forum is not available, either because it is no longer in operation or because it may not accept a specific type of case or procedure,510 other cases have attempted to determine if the selected forum or arbitrator was an "integral" aspect of the parties' agreement to arbitration;511 if it was not, then the court may sever the forum provision512 and appoint an arbitrator pursuant to the FAA513 or NJRUAA514 or fashion other equitable arrangements.
+Designating "administration" by the AAA or JAMS as an alternative to a non-existent forum may not save the arbitration where the arbitrators had to be from the non-existent forum and this was deemed integral to the clause.515